 - What will Obama Foundation Scholars study? add

 Scholars participate in an immersive program that brings together academic, skills-based, and experiential learning, designed by Columbia University in consultation with the Obama Foundation.
-A cornerstone of the program includes a required course, which will run for the length of the academic year.
+A cornerstone of the program is a weekly seminar, which runs for the length of the academic year.
 Scholars will also have an opportunity to select and enroll in additional courses offered by Columbia University that are relevant to their specific field or values-based leadership, or that fill in gaps in their previous studies.
 Scholars will also participate in workshops to develop practical skills to enhance the impact of their work.
 Previous workshop topics include conflict management and resolution, public speaking, data analysis and interpretation, and resilience.
 The program also takes advantage of the unique opportunities that come with being at one of the world’s most important centers of research and with being in the City of New York.
 Throughout the year, Scholars will have opportunities to engage with thought leaders and practitioners from the public, private, and nonprofit sectors.

 - Can you explain what the Obama Foundation-led activities and requirements of the program will be? add

 In addition to participating in the Columbia University-led elements of the program, Scholars are expected to engage in a unique set of activities led by the Obama Foundation in New York City, Chicago, and possibly other U.S. locations.

 Scholars will also have the opportunity to lend their experience and expertise to Obama Foundation programs focused on training the next generation of leaders.
 Scholars will work with the Obama Foundation to tailor an action plan to remain engaged with the Foundation upon their return to their home countries or regions.